Session: 114. Hemoglobinopathies, Excluding Thalassemia: Clinical and Epidemiological: Poster I

 Hematology Disease Topics & Pathways:

-Sickle Cell Disease, Biological, Adults, Clinical Research, Hemoglobinopathies, Diseases, Therapies, Monoclonal Antibody Therapy, Study Population
+Sickle Cell Disease, Biological therapies, Adults, Workforce, Hemoglobinopathies, Diseases, Therapies, Monoclonal Antibody Therapy, Study Population

 Methods: Healthy adult subjects over 18 years of age without significant current or prior health conditions received a single intravenous (IV) dose of 20 mg/kg inclacumab infused over approximately one hour (Cohort 1).
 Following a review of safety, a second cohort received a single IV dose of 40 mg/kg infused over approximately one hour (Cohort 2).
 The total study duration and sample collection period was 29 weeks.
 Final safety and preliminary pharmacokinetics (PK), anti-drug antibody (ADA), and ex vivo thrombin receptor-activating peptide (TRAP)-activated PLA formation data are reported.